A woman spending time in deep sleep. She's asleep under the covers in a dark bedroom.

 That said, to get exact data about your Zzzs, you need to do a medical sleep study, according to Johns Hopkins Medicine.
 These studies monitor brain waves to analyze your sleep throughout the night.

-Blanco agrees that dietary choices and lifestyle factors can positively or negatively affect deep sleep.
-“As a caffeine enthusiast, I have found that limiting my coffee intake to one to two cups daily before 1:00 PM allows me to fall asleep quickly and sleep more soundly,” he says.
+• Shy away from caffeine later in the day.
+Indeed, dietary choices and lifestyle factors can positively or negatively affect deep sleep—particularly your caffeine habits, says J. Rico Blanco, certified director of sleep medicine for the American Osteopathic Association.
+“As a caffeine enthusiast, I have found that limiting my coffee intake to one to two cups daily before 1 PM allows me to fall asleep quickly and sleep more soundly,” he says.
 “If I stray from this routine and consume caffeine later in the day, my sleep becomes disruptive, and the effects can linger for a day or two.”

 The Takeaway